“How’s your motor working?”

 Response to Peary’s Review:

-Note: Swofford (see still below) looks remarkably like a combination of Burt Lancaster and Damian Lewis.
+Note: Swofford (see still below, bottom right) looks remarkably like a combination of Burt Lancaster and Damian Lewis.

 Redeeming Qualities and Moments: